ibm-cloud-docs/Backup/getting-started.md

 3. Click anywhere on the row of the vault that you want to view its storage details.
 From this view, the password isn't visible.
 4. Click the **Show** checkbox next to the **Password** field to view the password for the selected {{site.data.keyword.backup_notm}} service.

 Changes that are made to the {{site.data.keyword.backup_notm}} password within the {{site.data.keyword.cloud_notm}} console are made to the service itself.
-To reset your password, follow the steps in [Managing username and password for the Cloud Backup service](/docs/Backup?topic=Backup-changePassword).
+To reset your password, follow the steps in [Managing the username and password for the Cloud Backup service](/docs/Backup?topic=Backup-changePassword).
 {: important}

 ## Getting more online help